 The influx of Peruvians to Paterson persisted and grew such that, decades after Callegari’s arrival, the city is now home to 10,000 Peruvians, by the Census Bureau’s count.
-Community leaders say that the number is closer to 30,000, and that the exact Peruvian population in Paterson is hard to determine because many don’t participate in the Census and many check “other” on their form because of their diverse backgrounds.
+Community leaders say that the number is closer to 30,000, and that the exact Peruvian population in Paterson is hard to determine because many don’t participate in the Census and many check “other” on their forms because of their diverse backgrounds.

 These days, one of the main signs of Paterson’s Peruvianness is a portion of Market Street lined with Peruvian-owned restaurants, hair salons, bakeries, and travel agencies.
 According to local newspapers, in 2009, Peruvians owned half of the city’s 2,800 Hispanic-owned businesses, including 45 restaurants.
 Even many stores that don’t “look Peruvian” or fly the rojiblanca—the red and white Peruvian flag—have Peruvian owners.

-Some of the first Peruvians to immigrate to the United States came as laborers during the California Gold Rush in 1849.
+Some of the first Peruvians to emigrate to the United States came as laborers during the California Gold Rush in 1849.
 Since the 1950s, a new wave of working-class Peruvians emigrated to the U.S., and mainly settled in New Jersey and California to do factory jobs.
 Then, in the 1980s, the terrorist groups Sendero Luminoso (which translates to “Shining Path”) and the Túpac Amaru Revolutionary Movement wreaked havoc throughout Peru.
 The two decades that followed saw massive migrations, human-rights violations at the hands of military forces, and more than 70,000 deaths or disappearances.

 In the ‘50s, many Peruvian emigrants ended up in Paterson, drawn to “Silk City”—a nickname earned from years producing textiles—by the industrial jobs that attracted a wave of European emigrants before them.
 When those factory jobs started the dwindle, in the ‘80s, many Peruvians shifted to entrepreneurship, creating a microcosm, through shops and restaurants, of their home country.
 Some now call this section of town “Little Lima.”